Bring Your Own Bottle

 There are currently over 200 refill stations across campus buildings with more stations being added each year.

 Need to find a refill station?
-Check out our interactive map here!
+Check out our interactive map!

 Look for the Bring Your Own Bottle Logo at the Elkay refill stations and sinks with gooseneck spouts.

-There are two places for water to be tested, the first place is before it gets to campus and the second place is at the water refill station.
-We describe both below.
+There are two places for water to be tested.
+The first place is before it gets to campus and the second place is at the water refill station.

 - McMaster uses Elkay water refill stations in academic and administrative buildings.
 Refill station filters are replaced when the unit displays a red signal, which is after 3,000 refills.